-The two-year program based at the Universities at Shady Grove in Rockville, Md., blends online instruction with face-to-face experiences to prepare graduates to respond to the increasing demand for medical cannabis with an understanding of the basic science and clinical uses of the cannabis plant.
+The two-year program based at the Universities at Shady Grove in Rockville, Md., blends online instruction with face-to-face experiences with our award-winning faculty to prepare graduates to respond to the increasing demand for medical cannabis with an understanding of the basic science and clinical uses of the cannabis plant.

 The MS in Medical Cannabis Science and Therapeutics is the first graduate program in the United States that is dedicated to the study of medical cannabis.
 Students will have the opportunity to meet and interact with experts in the science, therapeutics, and policy of medical cannabis at live symposia, while online coursework will allow them flexibility when completing assignments.

 This two-minute video provides a brief overview of the MS in Medical Cannabis Science and Therapeutics at the School of Pharmacy, including details about who the program is designed for, the admissions process, and what students can expect to learn.

 I’m a social entrepreneur in the cannabis industry, primarily focused on medical cannabis and cannabis policy.
 The MS in MCST delivered a deep dive, which has helped me better execute my companies’ missions and added credibility for conversations I have with cannabis scientists, researchers, clinicians, and entrepreneurs across the globe.Jacquie Cohen Roth, MS '21, Founder/CEO of CannabizMD, LLC, and Founder/CEO of Tea Pad, LLC